How to Prevent Dementia: 12 Modifiable Risk Factors

 5. Smoking

 Smokers are generally at a higher risk of developing dementia in their senior years than non-smokers.
-A longitudinal study on how smoking cessation affected the risk of dementia found that participants who never smoked or who had quit smoking for over four years had significantly reduced their dementia risk for the next eight years.
-On the other hand, those who continued smoking in late-life had an increased risk of developing dementia, Alzheimer's disease, and vascular dementia.
-Encouraging patients to stop smoking is the best action a clinician can take for risk reduction.
-Try working with them to create a quit plan tailored to their health and lifestyle.
+A longitudinal study on how smoking cessation is related to the risk of dementia found that participants who never smoked or who had quit smoking for over four years had significantly lower dementia risk for the next eight years.

 6. Air Pollution